vectordotdev/vector/rfcs/2023-09-19-18604-metrics-data-model-refactor.md

 ## Outstanding Questions

-- While we ostensibly look to fully support all systems that Vector provides components for, set usage in StatsD is anecdotally almost non-existent.
+- While we ostensibly look to fully support all systems that Vector provides components for, set usage in StatsD is anecdotally almost nonexistent.
 How strong of an indicator would we want to see before feeling comfortable removing support for sets entirely?
 This would imply not aggregating them in the `statsd` source at all, as we would still remove `Set` from `MetricValue`.
 - Would we want to go as far as marking the removed/refactored metric types as deprecated, and then remove support for them entirely from the Protocol Buffers schema in a future release?
-The conversion logic (for going from the Protocol Buffers representation to the native Vector representation) would represent somewhat of a technical debt footgun if we did further refactoring in the future.
+The conversion logic (for going from the Protocol Buffers representation to the native Vector representation) would represent additional technical debt that could hamper our efforts if we did further refactoring in the future.

 ## Plan Of Attack